China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 The African Balancing Act

 Smart African countries aren’t choosing sides.
-They’re doing what nations have always done: they’re playing different powers against each other.
+They’re doing what nations have always done: playing different powers against each other.
 Kenya accepts Chinese investment but also works with Western companies.
 Nigeria spreads its partnerships across China, the US, India, everyone.
 It’s pragmatic.
 You get the best deal you can from each source, and you avoid letting any single power dominate.

 Alternatively, if China’s the only one offering the financing and technology you need, you can’t really negotiate.
 You take what you can get.
 So the whole premise of “balanced partnerships” only works if the Western countries are actually competitive.